yushulx/goBarcodeQrSDK/README.md

 ## Quick Start
 Set the license key within the `InitLicense()` function, and replace the `image-file` with the path of the image file you wish to decode.

+**Note**: This SDK supports multi-page documents (PDF, TIFF).
+Each barcode result includes a `PageId` field indicating which page the barcode was found on.

 ```go
 package main